Towards the Brauer-Manin obstruction on varieties fibred over the projective line: Statement of the main result

-\begin{thm} With the above notation, let $\pi:X \to \mathbb{P}^1$ be a fibration satisfying \begin{itemize} \item[(ab-sp)] all closed fibres are abelian-split; \item[(gen)] $Pic(X_{\bar{\eta}})$ is torsion-free and $\Br(X_{\bar{\eta}})$ is finite; \item[$(\Br)$] there exists a finite subset $\Lambda\subset \Br(X_\eta)$ generating $\Br(X_\eta)$ modulo $\Br(k(t))$ such that $\Lambda\subset \Br(Y)$ where $Y\subset X$ is an open with complement $X\setminus Y$ a disjoint union of closed split fibres. \end{itemize} Let $\textsf{Hil}\subset \mathbb{P}^1$ be a generalised Hilbertian subset of $\mathbb{P}^1,$ we suppose respectively that for all $\theta\in \textsf{Hil}$ \begin{itemize} \item[(1)] the Brauer\textendash Manin obstruction is the only obstruction to the Hasse principle for rational points (or 0-cycles of degree $1$) on $X_\theta;$ \item[(2)] the Brauer\textendash Manin obstruction is the only obstruction to weak approximation for rational points (or 0-cycles of degree $1$) on $X_\theta;$ \item[(3)] we suppose \emph{(2)}, moreover, the induced map $\CH_0(X_v)\to \CH_0(\mathbb{P}^1_v)\simeq\mathbb{Z}$ is assumed injective for almost all places $v.$ \end{itemize} Then for every integer $\delta,$ we have respectively \begin{itemize} \item[(1)] the Brauer\textendash Manin obstruction is the only obstruction to the Hasse principle for 0-cycles of degree $\delta$ on $X;$ \item[(2)] the Brauer\textendash Manin obstruction is the only obstruction to weak approximation for 0-cycles of degree $\delta$ on $X;$ \item[(3)] the Brauer\textendash Manin obstruction is the only obstruction to strong approximation for 0-cycles of degree $\delta$ on $X,$ and the sequence $(\E)$ is exact for $X.$ \end{itemize} \end{thm}
+\begin{thm} With the above notation, let $\pi:X \to \mathbb{P}^1$ be a fibration satisfying \begin{itemize} \item[(ab-sp)] all closed fibres are abelian-split; \item[(gen)] $\Pic(X_{\bar{\eta}})$ is torsion-free and $\Br(X_{\bar{\eta}})$ is finite; \item[$(\Br)$] there exists a finite subset $\Lambda\subset \Br(X_\eta)$ generating $\Br(X_\eta)$ modulo $\Br(k(t))$ such that $\Lambda\subset \Br(Y)$ where $Y\subset X$ is an open with complement $X\setminus Y$ a disjoint union of closed split fibres. \end{itemize} Let $\textsf{Hil}\subset \mathbb{P}^1$ be a generalized Hilbertian subset of $\mathbb{P}^1,$ we suppose respectively that for all $\theta\in \textsf{Hil}$ \begin{itemize} \item[(1)] the Brauer\textendash Manin obstruction is the only obstruction to the Hasse principle for rational points (or 0-cycles of degree $1$) on $X_\theta;$ \item[(2)] the Brauer\textendash Manin obstruction is the only obstruction to weak approximation for rational points (or 0-cycles of degree $1$) on $X_\theta;$ \item[(3)] we suppose \emph{(2)}, moreover, the induced map $\CH_0(X_v)\to \CH_0(\mathbb{P}^1_v)\simeq\mathbb{Z}$ is assumed injective for almost all places $v.$ \end{itemize} Then for every integer $\delta,$ we have respectively \begin{itemize} \item[(1)] the Brauer\textendash Manin obstruction is the only obstruction to the Hasse principle for 0-cycles of degree $\delta$ on $X;$ \item[(2)] the Brauer\textendash Manin obstruction is the only obstruction to weak approximation for 0-cycles of degree $\delta$ on $X;$ \item[(3)] the sequence $(\E)$ is exact for $X.$ \end{itemize} \end{thm}

 \begin{rem} The induced map $\CH_0(X_v)\to \CH_0(\mathbb{P}^1_v)\simeq\mathbb{Z}$ is the degree map, it is injective for almost all $v$ if $X_\eta$ is assumed rationally connected thanks to a theorem of Koll\'ar\textendash Szab\'o \cite[Thm.
 5]{Kollar-Szabo}.
 It is also well-known that if $X_\eta$ is rationally connected, the hypothesis (gen) is automatically satisfied, \emph{cf.} \cite[II Cor.
 3.4]{Br}, the proof of \cite[Prop.
 2.11]{CTRaskind}, and \cite[Cor.
 4.18]{Debarre}.